Tuesday, November 4, 2025

 Add 1/2 of the chickpeas and process for 1 minute.
 Add the remaining chickpeas and process for 2 minutes, scraping periodically.
 Another friendly reminder not to nick the spatula on the blade.

 The hummus will likely be thick and have tiny bits of chickpeas.
 Either gradually add 2-3 tbsp of cold water and continue processing, or add 1-2 ice cubes.
-I liked using the ice cubes because they stir things up in the bowl.
+I like using the ice cubes because they stir things up in the bowl.
 Also, they cool things down, which might help balance the heat being added by the processing.
 Do the above until the desired consistency is achieved.
 Taste and adjust as needed.

 This should all fit in a 500ml mason jar.
 Serve with a thin layer of olive oil and a sprinkle of paprika, sumac, or za'atar.